qiudaomao/spf/readme.md

 The authentication uses the standard SOCKS5 username/password authentication method (RFC 1929).

+## Debug Logging

+Set `debug=true` in the `[common]` section to enable detailed SOCKS5 logging:

+- Connection establishment and failure details
+- Authentication success/failure messages
+- DNS resolution issues
+- Data transfer errors

+**Production Use**: Keep `debug=false` for minimal logging and better SSL/TLS compatibility.

 ## Notes

 - For SOCKS5 direction, `remoteIP` and `remotePort` are not needed as the target is determined dynamically by the SOCKS5 protocol.
 - For reverse-socks5 direction, `localIP` and `localPort` are not needed as connections are made directly to the local network from the remote server.
 - Authentication credentials are transmitted securely through the encrypted SSH tunnel.
+- Debug logging should be disabled in production for optimal SSL/TLS performance.